 8.3.1.
 Credits for System Upgrades

 Customer, Customer's marketing agent, or Customer's power purchaser(s) will be responsible for arranging transmission service necessary for deliveries from the Facility across the FPL Transmission System.
 For each kW produced from the Facility and delivered onto the FPL Transmission System under a transmission service agreement under the FPL Open Access Transmission Tariff, FPL shall credit Customer in an amount equal to the equivalent point-to-point or network transmission service rate, on a dollar-for-dollar basis applied to Customer's total monthly bill for services, until such time as the cost of the System Upgrades has been fully offset, after which time such offset or credit shall no longer apply.
-Total estimated costs of System Upgrades that qualify for credits are identified in Appendix B. Any such credit shall be separately identified by FPL and applied monthly against charges due FPL under Customer's applicable transmission service agreement.
+Total estimated costs of System Upgrades that qualify for credits are identified in Appendix B. Any such credit shall be separately identified by FPL and applied monthly against charges due FPL under Customer's applicable transmission service agreement or paid directly to Customer in the event that no charges are due FPL from Customer for such month either because (i) Customer has not entered into a transmission services agreement with FPL, or (ii) the total amount of credits due Customer for the month exceeds charges due FPL from Customer under an applicable transmission services agreement .
 Customer may, at its option, transfer the credit for cost of the System Upgrades to Customer's marketing agent or Customer's power purchaser(s) for use in offsetting transmission service charges incurred in transmitting Customer's energy to the purchaser of such energy.

 8.4 Drawings